Employees with special needs thrilled to be back at local mailing company

-VIRGINIA BEACH – You won’t find any dissatisfied or indifferent employees at Special Persons Mailing Service.
+VIRGINIA BEACH, Va. – You won’t find any dissatisfied or indifferent employees at Special Persons Mailing Service.

 “It’s fun; I like my co-workers,” said 20-year employee Ian McCullough.
 “I’m happy.”